Guide to the Different Types of Sage Plants

 - Water: Keep it moist; prefers humid climates over dry ones

-How To Identify Greek Sage
+How To Identify:

-This larger bushy variety can grow up to 3 feet tall and has long, narrow, medium-green leaves and light purple flowers.
+This larger, bushy variety can grow up to 3 feet tall and has long, narrow, medium-green leaves and light purple flowers.

-Ways To Use Greek Sage
+Ways To Use:

 In addition to being sold as dried leaves in the bulk aisle of the grocery store, it’s primarily used in Europe in Faskomilo tea, thanks to its minty aroma.